-- Global Firepower’s Military Strength Ranking 2021 measures the relative military power of countries, ranking India as 4th in the world, with the same ranking amongst Asia-Pacific powers and as having the 2nd most powerful military in the Indian Ocean Region.
+- Global Firepower’s Military Strength Ranking 2022 measures the relative military power of countries, ranking India as 4th in the world.

-- Brand Directory’s Global Soft Power Index 2021 ranks India 36th in the world.
+- Brand Finance's Global Soft Power Index 2022 ranks India 29th in the world.
 India’s foreign assistance to other developing countries, India’s role in humanitarian and disaster relief operations, and the attraction of India as a higher education hub for developing countries in Asia and Africa, are the emerging new soft power resources.

 - One of the foundations of Indian Foreign Policy is the idea of “Strategic Autonomy” and “Multi-Alignment”, whereby India does not enter into express alliances but upholds a rules-based order suited to a multipolar world.

 - India’s federal structure underwent a significant change with the introduction of the Goods and Services Tax (GST) in 2016.
 It replaced the earlier system of dividing taxes on goods and services between the States and the Union, which provided a division of income sources between the two.
 The tax replaced a number of taxes with uniform slabs and abrogated the power of States to levy taxes on goods and services covered under GST.

 - The Planning Commission was abolished and replaced by the National Institution for Transforming India (NITI) Aayog in 2015, an in-house collaboration forum, resource centre, and think tank.
 It enables expert analysis of issues and legislations while suggesting reforms.

 - The Digital India Programme is a flagship programme of the Government of India with a vision to transform India into a digitally empowered society and knowledge economy launched in 2015.
 It focuses on key verticals like e-governance, digital infrastructure, and citizen access.